 Hearing from us

-Yes, we will read and seriously consider all applications, even if not 100% complete.
+The UMass Amherst Graduate School will not send our department an application for review until the minimum required materials are received.
+This includes application fee, unofficial transcripts, at least two letters of recommendation, and English proficiency scores if an international student.
+The admission committees will read and seriously consider all applications that are received by our department, even if not 100% complete.
 To ensure that your application is not disadvantaged, however, we ask that you explain the reasons for the omission of any of the required materials.

 Since we do admissions in batches, there is no single answer to this.
 We make a large number of decisions beginning in January, and most of our decisions are made by late March.
 At that point we reject the remaining applicants, except that sometimes we keep a short waiting list until after the April 15th deadline for students to accept or reject our offers.
 If more students than expected reject the offer, we can admit students off the waiting list.

-You can check the status of your application online via the graduate school's website.
+Please check the status of your application online via the graduate school's website.
 We receive hundreds of applications each year for graduate study.
-Because of this, it is not possible to acknowledge receipt of all of them.
+Because of this, we are not able to individually respond to inquiries regarding receipt of materials.